How to leverage a mobile device management system to ensure EMR security in mobile healthcare apps

-To meet modern healthcare standards, care facilities and hospitals implement 'bright your own device' (BYOD) policy toward medical personnel.
+To meet modern healthcare standards, care facilities and hospitals implement a ‘bright your own device’ (BYOD) policy toward medical personnel.
 The policy may concern mobile devices, tablets, and laptops for accessing EHR and EMR, communication with care staff, record care data, and lookup prescription information, which also have a positive impact on medical treatment results.

 In particular, the need for mHealth app adoption concerns the U.S. health organizations, where the Health Information Technology for Economic and Clinical Health Act, devoted to health records digitization, was agreed on at the governmental level in 2009.
 Here are some stats:

 - Global mHealth Apps Market is expected to reach $111.1 billion by 2025

 - 93% of physicians believe mobile medical apps have a positive impact on the treatment outcome.

 - Over 70% of medical personnel use mobile devices to communicate with parents and access Electronic Medical Record (EMR).